mskf1383/pashmak/README.md

 ## Variables

-variables are like a pot where you can save data in it
+Variables are like a pot where you can save data in it

-we work with three commands: `set`, `copy`, `free`, to set and handle variables in pashmak
+We work with three commands: `set`, `copy`, `free`, to set and handle variables in pashmak

 ```bash
 set $myvar; # set a variables named $myvar